sevidmusic/Rig/README.md

                             respond to.

-                            Note: All Routes that serve the file at the specified --defined-for-relative-path that
+                            Note: All Routes that serve the file at the specified Relative Path that
                             respond to the specified Requests
                             will be deleted even if they respond to additional Requests that were